ianphil/ContainerCamp/README.md

 # Container Camp #
 The official un-official container camp used to build out containerized applications on Azure.

-> We assume you have an Azure Subscription...
+We assume you have an Azure Subscription...
+If you don't, break out your Microsoft Account (aka LiveID, Hotmail account, etc) and pick one of these options:

+* [Free $200/One Month Trial](https://azure.microsoft.com/en-us/free/) – $200 credit for use in 30 days.
+* [Visual Studio Dev Essentials Program](https://www.visualstudio.com/dev-essentials/?campaign=VSBlog_AzureXamAnnoucement_VSDE) – Comes with $25 a month of Azure credit for 12 months.
+* [IT Pro Cloud Essentials Program](https://www.microsoft.com/itprocloudessentials/en-US) – Also comes with $25 a month of Azure credit for 12 months.

 ## Azure Setup:  ##
 This will setup cmd line access to Azure and works on OSX, Linux, even Windows....
 At the bottom of setup step one, there is a Docker Image that will run the CLI in a container.
 Don't you think that's the right choice for this...